Moving to a Cloud Archive

 - Multi-tenancy whereby your data is stored on the same storage as others

-Cloud archive should be treated as a storage tier
+Cloud should be treated as a storage tier

 A cloud archive shouldn’t be a place where information is kept until it is required.
-A cloud archive should be an active location where information is continually added e.g. completion of a project, service delivery or design for a new ship.
+An archive should be an active location where information is continually added e.g. completion of a project, service delivery or design for a new ship.

 Whilst tier 1 storage provides the capacity and performance a business needs, storing archival data that consumes storage space, requires back up and fills the storage unnecessarily increasing the need to purchase more storage down the line.
 Filling it with information that is current and active way makes sense.

 Backing up archive data residing on tier 1 storage also increases costs as you need additional expensive capacity-based licensing, increased backup device capacity whilst backups take longer to complete.
 In the event of a disaster it is quicker to restore a server or image that isn’t loaded with legacy archive data.

-Cloud based email that isn’t backed up after 30 days should be stored in the cloud archive.
-Store SharePoint data in the cloud archive if you exceed the 25TB storage limit.
+Cloud based email that isn’t backed up after 30 days should be stored in the cloud.
+Store SharePoint data in the cloud if you exceed the 25TB storage limit.

-Remember this is an active cloud archive and data is available 24x7x365!
+Remember this is an active archive and data is available 24x7x365!

 Why archive content?